 Listen with earphones/headphones — If you are serious about listening and want to invest, consider buying high-quality earphones/headphones if you don’t already have a pair.
 The sound quality will be much clearer and you’ll be less distracted by the sounds in your surrounding environment.

 Come back to previous content — Whether for practice or to track improvement, it’s always a good idea to re-listen to content you first encountered sometime in the past (at least a few weeks or months ago).
-Each new time you listen to the material, you should notice that you can understand more than before.
+Each time you relisten to the material, you should notice that you can understand more than before.
 This is a great way to motivate yourself by allowing you to see (or rather hear!) improvement and also allowing you to pick up on anything you may have previously missed.

 Begin by focusing on one genre and speaking style — When just starting with serious listening, try sticking to content created and/or spoken by the same person; branch out when you have more experience.
 The same rule holds true for genres — you’ll see the best overall gains after you gain confidence in one style.